niscy-eudiw/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 docker-compose down
 ```

-The 'verifier' service can be configured by setting its configuration properties described [here](#configuration) by setting them as environment
+The 'verifier' service can be configured by setting its configuration properties (described [here](#configuration)) as environment
-variables of the service in [docker-compose.yaml](docker/docker-compose.yaml)
+variables of the service definition in [docker-compose.yaml](docker/docker-compose.yaml).

 **Example:**
 ```yaml